okonomichiyaki/supercat/010-F03-magnate.md

 : If bot has more than half of the total resources of any type in play, bot will resolve Edicts.

 Monopoly
-: Bots holding a Monopoly will never consent to the matching resource type being given. *(but can still be forced to consent by returning a favor)*
+: Bots holding a Monopoly will never consent to the matching resource type being given.
+*(but can still be forced to consent by returning a favor)*

 Prelude
 : If bot has a matching Monopoly, or the matching Monopoly is in the supply, do not spend resources for Prelude actions.

+## Act III

+✦ Is the Magnate a Regent? *(Is Closed Economy face up?)*

+- Yes:
+	- Can bot Move or Repair to get Imperial control of a Rival city?
+		- Prefer: City matching Monopoly bot does not have
+- No: *(Is Open Economy face up?)*
+	- Can bot Build, Move, Repair or favorable combat to get control of a Rival city?

 <div class="pagebreak"> </div>
 <#endif>